margaretmf/margaretmf.github.io/poetry.md

 ## The Past ##
 The past is done.
 It's gone.
 It's a distant dream, a memory fading away so that the past of new mercies can unfold.
-Let by gones teach us the lessons while holding on to remembrances of the good.
+Let bygones teach us the lessons while holding on to remembrances of the good.
 Nothing is born of ruminating about what happened long ago or regretting past actions.
 The present is here to be made new.
 The cycle of light continues through history forever.